Monday – Friday 7:00 a.m. – 5:00 p.m.

 Gift Card (5 visits)…………………15.00

 Many insurance companies are now offering their clients a special benefit, whereby, individuals can use gyms & fitness centers at no cost.
-Check with your health care provider to see if you qualify for either of the following programs.
+Check with your health care provider to see if you qualify for any of the following programs.

 BEAVERTON ACTIVITY CENTER FITNESS CENTER POLICIES AND PROCEDURES